CERT-Polska/training-mwdb/README.md

    Blob children are files dropped from C&C and structured (parsed) fragments of dynamic configuration

-**Exercise #5**: Let's upload something!
+### **Exercise #1.5**: Let's upload something!

+**Goal**: Learn how object sharing and access inheritance work.

-All of things you see are shared with all MWDB accounts: the 'public' group.
+All objects you've seen so far are shared with all MWDB accounts: the 'public' group.

 If you use a query:

 ```
 NOT shared:public